SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 As a consequence, if a request is supposed to return child assets, devices and additions, a parameter `?withChildren=true` has to be provided in the query.
 This change is necessary to improve the Inventory API performance.

-##### Breaking change in the Inventory API -- change of the return code for delete of managed object
+##### Breaking change in the Inventory API -- change of the return code for the deletion of managed objects

 As of release 10.19+, when delete of managed object and its dependencies doesn't finish right away, the platform will return 202 (Accepted) http status code instead of 204 (No content).
 A return code will be still 204 if the control can be returned immediately.